MadMaddie81/Knowing-Europe/README.md

 * This game mode is very simmilar to the Flags game.
 * Here the player is asked the question "What is the capitol of (_country name_)?"
 * A lovely picture of the city in question is presented instead of a flag.
-* The options in this game mode has not been randomly generated.
+* The incorrect options in this game mode has not been randomly generated.
   - Instead they have been individually selected for each question, and can be the names of big cities in the same country, the capitols of neighbouring countries, or the name could just have been made up by me.
 * The order of the option buttons are still randomised.
 * The answering system works the same way as in the Flag game.